erizov/Professor/semester_01/lecture_01_sorting_fundamentals/insertion_sort/school.en.md

 ## Where It's Used in Practice

-Insertion Sort is commonly used in:
-- Sorting arrays in programming languages (Python sorted(), Java Collections.sort())
+- Data organization and retrieval
-- Database query optimization and indexing
+- Database indexing
-- Operating system process scheduling
-- Computer science education and algorithm learning
+- Search algorithm preprocessing

 ## What It Can Be Compared To